-This is a listing of posts with a short description for each, in chronological order starting with the earliest.
+This is a comprehensive list of posts with a short description for each, in chronological order starting with the oldest.
 Click on the link to navigate to each post.

 My reasons for starting this blog.